Suspected Dhaka cafe attack planner arrested

 Another alleged attack planner, Nurul Islam Marzan, was killed in a shootout with police a week ago.

-Alam is alleged to be a highly ranked leader of a group called Jamaatul Mujahideen Bangladesh, or JMB, a local terror group that authorities accuse of being responsible for the attack, though ISIS also claimed responsibility.
+Alam is alleged to be a highly ranked leader of Jamaatul Mujahideen Bangladesh, or JMB, a local terror group that authorities accuse of being responsible for the attack, though ISIS also claimed responsibility.

+Alam's suspected role was to train some of the attackers in the cafe assault, Hoque said.

-He is said to have been involved in the planning of attacks on Hindu and Christian priests in recent years.
+He also is suspected of involvement in planning attacks on Hindu and Christian priests in the recent years, Hoque said, and allegedly led the killings of Japanese citizen Hoshi Kunio and Rajshahi University professor Rezaul Karim Siddique.

-Two other men thought to be main organizers behind the attack were killed last year.
+Two other men thought to be main organizers behind the cafe attack were killed last year.

-Bangladeshi-Canadian Tamim Ahmed Chowdhury was killed in August, and Abdur Rahman died in October after jumping off a fifth-floor balcony while trying to escape police.
+Bangladeshi-Canadian Tamim Ahmed Chowdhury -- considered the mastermind, according to Hoque -- was killed in August, and Abdur Rahman died in October after jumping off a fifth-floor balcony while trying to escape police.

-Though Bangladesh has dealt with terror attacks in the past, with secular bloggers, Hindu priests and others killed in cold blood, the July 1 cafe attack was of a much larger scale.
+Although Bangladesh has dealt with terror attacks in the past, with secular bloggers, Hindu priests and others killed in cold blood, the July 1 cafe attack was of a much larger scale.

 The assailants appeared to be "normal, regular guys," and their target was the Holey Artisan Bakery in the city's Gulshan district, one of Dhaka's most affluent neighborhoods and a diplomatic enclave.